-Shower?
-Or Tub?
+Shower? or Tub?

-So far, pretty simple, right?!
+So far, pretty easy, right?!

 A shower alcove layout is basically a stall; it’s a simple wall-to-wall opening.
 Common unit types are single doors, door and panel units, panel-door-panel units, or sliding systems, depending on the total opening width.

 A shower corner layout has glass on two sides, meeting at 90-degrees.
 Many (like the example shown below) set beside a tub deck or knee wall, requiring a half panel running to the back wall.
 Some shower corner layouts have full height return panels though as well.

 Neo angle shower layouts usually have three sides of glass (but sometimes only two sides in what’s known as a 2/3 neo angle layout) where the sides meet at 135-degrees.
 From a birdseye view, this can almost make the layout look like a diamond or a pentagon.
 Neo angle layouts are popular ways to situate shower pans in a corner of a bathroom.

 Custom shower layouts can be some of the most fun and attractive layouts to work with.
 But, by definition, they can’t be defined, as they’re limited only by the designer’s imagination (and the customer’s budget!).
 Custom layouts can be difficult to quote without a drawing or site visit, simply because there are so many variables.

 Tub alcove layouts are just your basic tub setup: a bathtub setting in between two walls.
 People who forgo glass tub doors typically use shower curtains for these layouts, because there’s just a single open plane that needs protection from water escaping.